chemfiles/chemfiles/doc/index.rst

 Chemharp, an efficient IO library for chemistry file formats
 ============================================================

-Chemharp is a modern C++ library for reading and writing from and to trajectory files.
+Chemharp is a multi-language library written in modern C++ for reading and writing from and to molecular trajectory files.
 These files are created by your favorite theoretical chemistry program, and contains informations about atomic or residues names and positions.
 Some format also have additional informations, such as velocities, forces, energy, …

 The main targeted audience of Chemharp (*libchemharp*) is chemistry researcher working on their own code to do some kind of awesome science, without wanting to